khulnasoft/cipherguard_api/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation version 3.

-The name "Cipherguard" is a registered trademark of Khulnasoft Ltd', and Khulnasoft Ltd' hereby declines to grant a trademark license to "Cipherguard" pursuant to the GNU Affero General Public License version 3 Section 7(e), without a separate agreement with Khulnasoft Ltd'.
+The name "Cipherguard" is a registered trademark of Cipherguard SA, and Cipherguard SA hereby declines to grant a trademark license to "Cipherguard" pursuant to the GNU Affero General Public License version 3 Section 7(e), without a separate agreement with Cipherguard SA.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See GNU Affero General Public License for more details.